So you’re interested in solar energy and want to know facts and logistics.

 A Sun Pacific Solar representative will perform a free evaluation of your property’s solar potential.
 Based on this data and your energy goals (covering a portion of your energy usage, the entirety of your bill or adding additional panels to an existing installation), our design team will custom tailor a solar system to fit your needs.

 What kind of solar panels should I buy?

 Sun Pacific Solar Electric can purchase and install any type of panel, however we are particular about the products we adopt because quality is very important to us.

 When considering which type of solar panel to purchase, factors such as aesthetics, price, quality, efficiency and warranty are all important.
 But there are other aspects to review that are equally important.
 For example, as companies make higher efficiency panels, their size generally changes.
 So if you ever need to replace a panel in the future, it becomes very tricky to find one with a similar square footage and aesthetic.
 SunPower is the only company that keeps this in mind and maintains the same square footage for their panel models.
 Also, how well-established and diversified a company is is important.
 Evergreen Solar is an example of a solar manufacturer that went out of business and left their customers with terminated warranties and no one to turn to.

 For your convenience, we have put together a comparison of the panel manufacturers we feel are the top 5 on the market and we address all of the considerations listed above.

 Is there a certain direction that my roof or property must face?

 South or southwest-facing alignment of a solar PV array is ideal.
-Not all homes, businesess, or property roofs are situated for maximum production, however our no cost site evaluation will clearly analyze and assess your solar potential.
-Sun Pacific Solar Electric will determine if a ground or roof-mounted system works best for you, and what angle and configuration will maximize your solar productivity.
+Not all home, business, or property roofs are situated for maximum production, however our no cost site evaluation will clearly analyze and assess your property’s solar potential.
+Sun Pacific Solar Electric will determine whether a ground or roof-mounted system would be best as well as what angle and configuration will maximize your solar productivity.

 Do I need a new roof?